 IMPORTANT: Because of the combined weight of the spa, water and users, it is extremely important that the base upon which the spa rests be smooth, flat, level and capable of uniformly supporting this weight, without shifting or settling, for the entire time the spa is in place.
+Visit www.SundanceSpas.com for weight information.
 If the spa is placed on a surface which does not meet these requirements, damage to the skirt and/or the spa shell may result.
 Damage caused by improper support is not covered under warranty.
 It is the responsibility of the spa owner to assure the integrity of the support over time.
 We recommend a poured, reinforced concrete slab with a minimum thickness of 4 inches (10 cm).
 Wood decking is also acceptable provided it is constructed so that it meets the requirements outlined above.